ppy/osu-wiki/news/2026/2026-07-19-project-loved-july-2026.md

 171.54 BPM, 2:14 | 3.47★, 3.52★\
 *description written by [foxgirls](https://osu.ppy.sh/users/9206093)*

 [Stability](https://osu.ppy.sh/users/6701738), oh Stability, where have you gone?
-It seems like we get not much activity from them anymore, but that doesn't mean we can't look at their more well known projects with a positive outlook!
+It seems like we get not much activity from them anymore, but that doesn't mean we can't look at their more well-known projects with a positive outlook!

 [tbh i dont like being social](https://osu.ppy.sh/beatmapsets/1625473#mania/3978783), aside from being a true statement for many, is also a really well-made, low-end-in-skill LN coordination chart.
 Stability has made quite a few similar charts in the past, almost all of which found their place in tournaments, including this one!
 Making an appearance in [4DM2023](/wiki/Tournaments/4DM/2023), it found itself in the Round of 16 pool, using an edited difficulty that makes the releases more tournament-friendly.
 I could list off a multitude of their charts that were also featured in tournaments under the same purpose, but it could be said that this chart alone already speaks measures.